entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install-by-operator.md

 ```

 ## Scenario 1 - Embedded Database
-The initial scenario is to deploy the operator and Entando Application in a single namespace.
-We'll start with the smallest application footprint by using an embedded database although this is not recommended for production use cases.
+The initial scenario deploys the operator and Entando Application in a single namespace.
+We'll start with the smallest application footprint by using an embedded database, although this is not recommended for production use cases.
 1. Locate the `Entando Operator` in the `Operators` → `OperatorHub`.
 Make sure to select the appropriate version.
 2. Click `Install` to view the `Entando Operator` install options
 3. Select `A specific namespace on the cluster` for the `Installation mode`